songokas/clipboard-sync/README.md

 clipboard-sync --key 11111111111111111111111111111111 --allowed-host client1-device-ip:8900 --send-using-address 0.0.0.0:8900 --heartbeat 20
 ```

-### sync clipboard across your devices on the external network without forwarding ports or having a friedly nat
+### sync clipboard across your devices on the external network without forwarding ports or having a friendly nat

 on a device that will be a relay server